Last updated in March 2026.

 It’s a benefit we strongly encourage because it’s really a good motivator for employees.
 Getting their 13th month on time and in full can sometimes make the difference between having a great Christmas or just getting by.

-It is legally required if you’ve set up shop in the Philippines.
-Like if you’re registered in the Philippines, you have office space there and you’re paying taxes.
+It’s legally required if you’ve set up a shop in the Philippines.
+Like if you’re registered in the Philippines, you have office space there, and you’re paying taxes.
 But otherwise, not really.

 If you’re paying your worker by the hour, the 13th month bonus might not make sense.